Mortimer333/tetraquark/README.md

    - Few root classes I don't use
 3. [DONE] Move Log class to seperate project and explain the future of it with Attributes
 4. [DONE] Maybe move Content class out (too) as it is surprisingly useful
-5. Recreate Validate as something used for JS sytax schema `/schemats/javascript` and copy used methods by Reader to it or in Str (probably in Str)
+5. [DONE] Recreate Validate as something used for JS sytax schema `/schemats/javascript` and copy used methods by Reader to it or in Str (probably in Str)
    - Quick test it
 6. Create integration tests - one for each syntax (probably generate map and use it as reference)
    - each test should have seperate file with test data